-Investing in motion sensors, burglar bars, and alarms becomes even more important when your property is located in an area that doesn’t enjoy high occupancy levels all-year round or for hosts planning to manage it remotely.
+Investing in motion sensors, like radar sensing, burglar bars, and alarms becomes even more important when your property is located in an area that doesn’t enjoy high occupancy levels all-year round or for hosts planning to manage it remotely.
 In the case of the latter, investing in a smart security system that you can sync with your smartphone will make the most sense.

 Even when you’ve installed the latest tech in and around your property, you’ll still need the help of service providers.
 You’ll, for example, need a cleaner, gardener, and property manager.
 These employees will help you to take care of routine operations.

 It’s also a good idea to have the contact number of a handyman, electrician, and plumber.
 While you won’t need the services of these contractors as often, emergencies do happen.
 When there’s, for example, a leak you’ll need to have a reliable contractor that you can count on.

 Also, remember that just like your guests, these third-party service providers deserve to be treated with respect.
 It will be impossible to maintain your vacation rental property without the help of this network.

 For those service providers that you’ll be working with on a regular basis, like your cleaning crew, it’s also strongly recommended that you draw up a contract.
 This will help to ensure that communication remains clear and your property remains protected.
 Also, should there be some type of dispute down the line, you’ll be only too grateful to have a contract that you can consult.

 A vacation rental site like Airbnb attracts significant traffic.
 However, if you want to be successful in the vacation rental industry, you’ll also need to look beyond these travel sites.